centrifuge/centrifuge-chain/pallets/rewards/README.md

 The user can stake an amount to claim a proportional reward.
-The staked amount is reserved/held from the user account for that currency when it's deposited and unreserved/released when it's withdrawed.
+The staked amount is reserved/held from the user account for that currency when it's deposited and unreserved/released when it's withdrawn.

 The pallet stores three main entities:
 - Groups, where the reward is distributed.